alcantarar/ASB_Tutorial/Tutorial_Instructions/breakout_1.md

 ```
 $ cd Desktop
 ```
-*If you're having trouble navigating into your Desktop folder, ask for help from the Tutorial Team.
+*If you're having trouble navigating into your Desktop folder, it may be possible that your desktop folder is located on a different hard drive (like OneNote).
+Windows users can open file explorer, right click on the file they'd like to clone the repo into, and select `Git Bash Here`.
+This effectively sets the current directory in Git Bash.
+You can also ask for help from the Tutorial Team.
 This process can vary depending on operating system, spaces in folder names, and version of Git Bash.*

 Now you can clone the remote repository from GitHub.com to your `Desktop` folder. `URL` is the repository of the group leader and will include his or her username.
 It should be like `https://github.com/GROUP-LEADER-USERNAME/ASB_Tutorial`.